Karl Rove: 1984 Ronald Reagan presidential campaign

-1986 William Clements, Jr. gubernatorial campaign
+1986 Bill Clements gubernatorial campaign

 In 1986, Rove helped Clements become governor a second time.
 In a strategy memo Rove wrote for his client prior to the race, now among Clements' papers in the Texas A&M University library, Rove quoted Napoleon: "The whole art of war consists in a well-reasoned and extremely circumspect defensive, followed by rapid and audacious attack."

 In 1986, just before a crucial debate in the campaign, Rove claimed that his office had been bugged by Democrats.
 The police and FBI investigated and discovered that the bug's battery was so small that it needed to be changed every few hours, and the investigation was dropped.
 Critics, including other Republican operatives, suspected Rove had bugged his own office to garner sympathy votes in the close governor's race.

 1988 Texas Supreme Court races

 In 1988, Rove helped Thomas R. Phillips become the first Republican elected as Chief Justice of the Texas Supreme Court.
 Phillips had been appointed to the position in November 1987 by Clements.
 Phillips was re-elected in 1990, 1996 and 2002.

 Phillips' election in 1988 was part of an aggressive grassroots campaign called "Clean Slate '88", a conservative effort that was successful in getting five of its six candidates elected.
 (Ordinarily there were three justices on the ballot each year, on a nine-justice court, but, because of resignations, there were six races for the Supreme Court on the ballot in November 1988.)
 By 1998, Republicans held all nine seats on the Court.